 The Finance Department collects the rent and sends rent receipts.
 They are responsible for taking legal action, which can result in eviction, if tenants do not pay their rent, so please pay your rent!
 They also manage CCOC’s budgets, maintain financial records and look after CCOC computer systems.

-Deals with communication with CCOC tenants and the community.
-If you’re interested in how CCOC spreads the word and gets people involved in gardening, green living, local issues and political advocacy through the web, social media, posters and workshops, this is the place to be.
-This committee informs the work of the Membership and Communications Department.
+Deals with getting tenants involved in their communities and issues that impact everyone.
+If you’re interested in how CCOC gets people engaged in gardening, green living, local and neighbourhood issues, and political advocacy, this is the place to be.

-The Membership & Communications Department is responsible for membership and volunteer engagement, corporate communications, and community partnerships.
-They work to involve tenants in energy conservation, recycling, gardening and neighbourhood issues and to promote CCOC through events and activities that build a sense of community.
+The Tenant and Community Engagement Department is responsible for tenant and volunteer engagement, and for managing community partnerships.
+They work with tenants on issues which affect the quality of life in their neighbourhoods.
+They also involve tenants in energy conservation, recycling, gardening and promote CCOC through events and activities that build a sense of community.